xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 An access-list is made of access-list entries (ACEs).
 The scale, both in term of ACL and ACE, will depend on the type of interface, the address-family and the direction.

-The first part of the ACL defines if it's L2, v4 or v6, and describes the name used to call it under the inferfaes.
+The first part of the ACL defines the protocol-type L2, v4 or v6, and describes the name used to call it under the inferfaces.
 The following lines are representing the Access-list Entries (ACEs).

 ![ACE-ACL2.png]({{site.baseurl}}/images/ACE-ACL2.png)

 If you don't use numbers to identify the lines when you configure your ACEs, the system will automatically assign numbers.
 They are multiple of 10 and increment line after line.
 After the creation, the operateur will be able to edit the ACL content, inserting entries with intermediate values or deleting entries with the appropriate value.

-In ASR9000, it's possible to re-sequence the ACEs but it's not supported with NCS5500.
+In ASR9000 or CRS, it was possible to re-sequence the ACEs but it's not supported with NCS5500.

 ## Interface/ACL Support (status in IOS XR 6.2.3 / 6.5.1)